ImaMiri/word-counter/README.md

-# word-counter-chrome-extension
-Word Counter chrome extension
+# Word Counter chrome extension

 This extension helps to count characters, words, syllables and sentences of a selected text in the page.
 It also calculate the Flesch readability score of the text.
 The Flesch readability score distinguish the level of understanding of a text for audience.